 My favorite part?
 The Sky Flyer Mountain Coaster.
 It’s a self controlled coaster, and even though I thought it was a bit boring at first…. just had to wait for the big show when you could let loose and give it the speed down the twists, and turns.
 Totally loved it, and kids will definitely want to do this at Sky High Adventure Park!

 Okay, so this one isn’t outside, but it’s something everyone visiting the area, should experience.
 Kids.
 Adults.
 All of us need to learn more about the Native American culture.
 If you’re lucky enough to visit Salamanca, and stay at Seneca Allegany, the Seneca-Iroquois National Museum is minutes away.
 MINUTES.
 When you go, ask if Willy is available for a tour.
 His head is filled with so much knowledge, because he’s part of Seneca Nation.
 I forget which one of the 8 clans his family is part of, but he’ll be happy to tell you!

 Learning the rich history of the Seneca, for Sondra and I, was a highlight of the visit to the area.
-The joys, the hardships, and the struggles still being dealt with to this day, were necessary lessons I needed to learn.
+The joys, the hardships, as well as the struggles, being dealt with to this day, are necessary lessons I need to learn.
 My goal: get my kids to this museum for a visit.
-The significance of the Seneca people to New Yorkers should be WELL KNOWN to all of us.
+New Yorkers must learn the significance of the Seneca people.
 Long Island has a rich Native American history, and my children learn almost nothing about the culture in the schools.
 It’s up to me, as their mom, to make sure all of these lessons, and this history, is learned and respected.

 Visiting the Seneca-Iroquois National Museum should be the first thing on the to-do list upon arriving at Seneca Allegany Resort & Casino!